ioerror/Hidden-Blog/Readme.md

 installed or by <a href="https://cxoz72fgevhfgitm.tor2web.org/">using tor2web
 if you do not</a>.

-##Beat NAT and disregard fascist SOPA-style censorship at the same time!
+##Beat NAT and disregard fascist censorship at the same time!
 This setup does not require a public IP address for the system running the blogging software.
 It does not require a domain name.
 Users that have Tor running on their system will reach the blog without having to worry about DNS